fantine/containers/README.md

 - `my_container.sif` is the name to which the Singularity container is written.
 - Replace `name:tag` with the name and tag of your Docker container.
-- When you use `docker-daemon;`, it looks at your locally built docker containers.
+- When you use `docker-daemon:`, it looks at your locally built docker containers.
 Using `docker:` looks for the container on Docker Hub online (see next section).

 For instance, to convert the ML framework docker container from the previous section to a Singularity container: